Nitwel/Rdot/README.md

 R.computed(func: Callable) -> RdotComputed

 ## Runs the function each time a reactive value in the function changes
+## Returns a function to stop the effect
 R.effect(func: Callable) -> Callable

 ## Updates the target property when the value changes
 ## When a watch_signal is provided, the value will be updated when the signal is emitted (2 way binding)
+## Returns a function to stop the binding
 R.bind(target: Object, property: String, value: RdotState, watch_signal: Signal = null) -> Callable
 ```